DamienFremont/typescript-sql-node-react-starter/README.md

 typescript-sql-node-react
 =========================

-This technical stack is not the state-of-the-art, but a stable one (no need to wory for 3-5 years).
+This technical stack is not the state-of-the-art, but a stable one (no need to worry for 3-5 years).
 It's usefull for long-term support apps, like Business or IT Intranet webapps.

 ![alt text](docs/README-tech-stack.png)